techie2000/BTWifi-with-FON-posix-autologin/README.md

 rows as needed to detail the specifics of your SSID

 I run cron to perform checks/restart every 5mins, and to run regular ping in an attempt to keep the connection open.
+Note, I think they BT force a disconnect every 2hours and so you are fored to reconnect.

 > crontab -e